 A country with geographical and cultural diversity followed by unique unity in diversity represents the rare identity of Nepal.
 But natural human gender diversity is still not shadowed under a common umbrella of equality.

-In this scenario, rising women’s empowerment maintained by education and awareness have not gained sustainable position yet.
-The approach of governmental and various private sectors lighting lamp of women empowerment have shown some fruitful improving outcomes.
-But it seems not enough; the rising critical contradiction is visualized by a prominent gap of women status between urban and rural areas of Nepal.
-There are a lot of things to be improved from each and every member of Nepalese society.
-After all, women empowerment is not only burning issue representing women’s right but also a duty of every man which should be radiated as a heat of inspiration; respect and love from their soul.
+In this scenario, rising women’s empowerment maintained by education and awareness has not gained a sustainable position yet.
+The approach of governmental and various private sector lighting lamps of women empowerment has shown some fruitful improving outcomes.
+But it seems not enough; the rising critical contradiction is visualized by a prominent gap in women’s status between urban and rural areas of Nepal.
+There are a lot of things to be improved from each and every member of the Nepalese society.
+After all, women’s empowerment is not only a burning issue representing women’s rights but also a duty of every man which should be radiated as a heat of inspiration; respect, and love from their soul.

-Empowerment doesn’t only include an efficient approach to education and employment but also natural right to decide, equality and understanding.
-Withdrawing any of these factors can lower women status in human society.
+Empowerment doesn’t only include an efficient approach to education and employment but also a natural right to decide, equality, and understanding.
+Withdrawing any of these factors can lower women’s status in human society.

-Urban areas having effective education and awareness have maintained a good slandered of women potential in socio-economic aspect but it still seems unserviceable in the field.
-Although there is an easy reach to legal activity, communication, awareness and other additional support still the women empowerment is not accelerating in urban areas.
-The activities like; indoor gender discrimination, sexual harassment and assault in public place, illegal polygamy etc. is still prevalent in city areas.
+Urban areas having effective education and awareness have maintained a good slandered of women’s potential in the socio-economic aspect but it still seems unserviceable in the field.
+Although there is an easy reach to legal activity, communication, awareness, and other additional support still the women empowerment is not accelerating in urban areas.
+Activities like; indoor gender discrimination, sexual harassment, and assault in a public place, illegal polygamy, etc. are still prevalent in city areas.